LuigiLegion/fullstackcommunity/README.md

 ## Description

-Fullstack Academy themed responsive web app that connects past and present Fullstack students for networking purposes.
+Fullstack Academy themed responsive web app that connects past and present Fullstack Academy and Grace Hopper students for networking purposes.
 The app allows current students and job seeking alums to form study groups, work on projects, practice algorithms, and assist in job search.

 MVP completed in 4 days for a solo project, and is continually being improved upon for the benefit of future Fullstack Academy and Grace Hopper generations to come.